 Hello everyone and welcome to the newest diary, last time we talked about buildings and today we will focus on another aspect of what makes your governorate work, population.

 With population, we complete the basic introduction to Dragescent’s economy and the build-up of your governorate because most buildings require pops to work and provide their effect.
 And how specifically do they fit in the process?
-You create a new industrial tile (Dev diary Tiles), build a new field on it (Dev diary Buildings) and then send a pop there to work the field and produce you some resources.
+You create a new village tile or expand existing village (Dev diary Tiles), build a new baker on it (Dev diary Buildings) and then send a pop there to work in the workshop and produce food from grain for you.

 Finally, it is important to note how you can gain new pops and how it is important to keep them fed and protected.